-No, I do not believe so.
+No, I don't believe so.
 Why?

-Supply chain financing does not change the unbalanced relationship that exists between big buyers and smaller suppliers.
+Supply chain financing does not change the unbalanced relationship between big buyers and smaller suppliers.
 Factoring has been around for hundreds of years, because when a smaller supplier sells to a bigger buyer, it is the bigger buyer who determines when they will pay their invoice, often regardless of the payment terms they agreed to.

-Factoring gives you more control
+Invoice factoring gives you more control.

-Technology is making factoring paperless
+Technology is making invoice factoring paperless.

-One drawback of factoring is it could be labor-intensive, with copies of invoices needing to be submitted to, and verified by, the factor.
-The increasing use of technology such as einvoicing and epayment makes factoring easier, and more streamlined.
+One drawback of factoring is it could be labor-intensive, with copies of invoices needing to be submitted to and verified by the factor.
+The increasing use of technology such as e-invoicing and e-payment makes factoring easier and more streamlined.
 Online vendor portals make it easy for a factor to view and confirm invoices.

-Be in control of your cash flow
+Be in control of your cash flow.

 Not long ago, one of my factoring clients received an email from a customer inviting them to participate in an early payment program.
 All they had to do was press a button and a discounted payment would be sent to them within seven days versus the standard 30-day term.
-My Canadian client sells to both Canadian and U.S. divisions of this major retailer as well to as dozens of other customers.
+My Canadian client sells to both Canadian and U.S. divisions of this major retailer as well as dozens of other customers.
 The early payment offer was available on the U.S. invoices only of this one customer.

 So, if one of your customers invites you to participate in their supply chain finance program, you should ask yourself, "Has anything really changed?"
 Yes, you may get paid sooner for a discount, but you may not.
-What guarantee do you have that it will be available on your next invoice and on the one after that?
+What guarantee do you have that it will be available on your next invoice, and on the one after that?